IBM/assetTracking/readme.md

 - percentDamaged - The condition of the asset on return displayed in percent damaged
 - depositReturned - Based on the ammount of damage, the amount of the deposit returned

+# Prerequisites
+- an IBM Cloud account
+- VSCode
+- The IBM Blockchain Platform extension for VSCode

 # Creating the Node-Red simulated device application
 To start off, we are going to create the simulated IoT device which will invoke the updateAssetLocation with the location where the device was "scanned".
 We will be using the IBM IoT Platform to facilitate the communicaton from our virtual device to a local IoT service which will be listening for published device events.